MI-Fuad/MI-Fuad/README.md

 ## 👨🏽‍💻 About Me:
 I am a Full Stack Web Developer from the UK.
-- 🎓 Computer Science graduate with a MSc in Data Science and analytics
+- 🎓 Computer Science graduate with a MSc in Data Science and Analytics
-- 💻 Worked as Junior Full Stack Java Developer at Wiley Edge as a trainee
+- 💻 Worked as a Junior Full Stack Java Developer at Wiley Edge
 - ⚡ In my free time, I read tech articles, travel and take photos
 - 📫 Reach me on [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/mahmudul-fakrul/)